BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
 A. Our games are based on statistical probability
 B. Random picks (i.e. quick pick in a LottoRace/Lottery game) will produce the same results as any other strategy
+D. Random lottery subscriptions will produce the same results as any other lottery strategy
 C. Raffle games do not have any strategy as the player is automatially assigned a sequential ticket number